adgeli/The_Supply_Blockchain/source_code/Kovan_Test_Cases.md

 ## `Stage 3 Test`

-Same as the test for stage 2 expected resutls for stage 3 is to advance to the next stage, payment of 1 Ethereum to stage 3 owners account and the contact balance to decrease by the stage 3 amount.
+Same as the test for stage 2 expected results for stage 3 is to advance to the next stage, payment of 1 Ethereum to stage 3 owners account and the contact balance to decrease by the stage 3 amount.

 Stage 3 Owners Opening Balance
 ![Stage3 Open Balance](screenshots/test_stg3_open_bal.JPG)